Jaan-J/Seneca-BTP305-Final-Project/readme.md

 - `std::string m_name` – the name of the customer (e.g., John, Sara, etc)
 - `std::string m_product` – the name of the product being assembled (e.g., Desktop, Laptop, etc)
 - `unsigned int m_cntItem` – a count of the number of items for the customer's order
 - `Item** m_lstItem` – a dynamically allocated array of pointers.
-Each element of the array is a dynamically allocated object of type `Item` (see below).
+Each element of the array is a dynamically allocated object of type `Item`
 - `static size_t m_widthField` – the maximum width of a field, used for display purposes

 The member functions of the `CustomerOrder` class include: